The best places to see azulejo tiles in Porto

 One of the most emblematic representations of Porto’s history are the beautiful azulejo tiles we see all over the city which are known as azulejos.

 So what is the history of azulejo tiles?
 Where are the best places to see azulejo tiles in Porto?
 And where can you buy them?
-Let’s find out!

-Let’s discover the best places to see azulejo tiles in Porto:
+These are the best places to see azulejo tiles in Porto:

-Porto ‘s cathedral (1729 – 1731)
+Porto’s cathedral (1729 – 1731)

 Within the dark and gothic cloisters of Porto’s cathedral, you can’t help but be taken back by the blue and white work of the azulejos art.